santoshvandari/AnyDoc/README.md

 ## Code of Conduct
 Please review our [Code of Conduct](CodeOfConduct.md) before participating in this app.

 ## License
-This project is licensed under the MIT [License](LICENSE).
-## License
-This project is licensed under the MIT License.
+This project is licensed under Copyright(c) Santosh Bhandari.
+All rights reserved.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
 For any inquiries or support, please reach out at:
 - **GitHub**: [@santoshvandari](https://github.com/santoshvandari)

-Thank you for using AnyDoc!
-Enjoy Using effortlessly!
+**Thank you for using AnyDoc!
+Enjoy Using effortlessly!**